How do I use grading periods in a course?

 View Course Grades

-In the courses Grades page, students can always view the All Grading Periods option, but the total view may be limited.
+In the course Grades page, a student's view of their total grade may be limited.

 When viewing total grades is disabled, students cannot view the total grade calculation in either the sidebar or the bottom of the grades page.
 Calculations also include assignment totals for weighted assignment groups.
 Hiding total grades impacts calculations for student What-If Grades.